Comparing Models of Care

 We hope that you are asking many questions about what will happen and why during your birth.
 This midwife birth and medical birth comparison chart may help you to evaluate your beliefs about the birth process.
 Theses are the two extremes and are a tool for comparison.

 Parents must ask many questions to determine how a midwife will be able to support a physiological or natural birth within a hospital setting.
-BirthLink also offers birth options consultations that give you lists of questions to ask as well as background on midwifery practices.
+BirthLink also offers informed birth consultations that give you lists of questions to ask as well as background on midwifery practices.
 It is possible to have a positive birth experience with hospital based midwives keeping in mind that they do have to work within their facilities rules.
 The rules and flexibility in the rules can vary a great deal from facility to facility and practice to practice.

 Midwife Definition of Birth